kissu688/kissu688.github.io/index.md

 5、Gift system: Send gifts to your beautiful girls, wonderful gifts make you and me closer.

-If you have any concerns while using YaMi, feel free to contact us with our in-app feedback system, we are pleased to help you anytime!
+If you have any concerns while using KissU, feel free to contact us with our in-app feedback system, we are pleased to help you anytime!